 (D) the relationship of the crime to the ability, capacity, or fitness required to perform the duties and discharge the responsibilities of the licensed occupation.

-(2) In addition to the factors that may be considered under paragraph (1) of this subsection, the department, in determining the present fitness of a person who has been convicted of a crime, shall consider the provisions of Texas Occupations Code, §53.022 and §53.023 (relating to Ineligibility for License).
+(2) In addition to the factors that may be considered under paragraph (1) of this subsection, HHSC , in determining the present fitness of a person who has been convicted of a crime, shall consider the provisions of Texas Occupations Code, §53.022 and §53.023 (relating to Ineligibility for License).

 (3) The following felonies and misdemeanors directly relate because these criminal offenses indicate an ability or a tendency for the person to be unable to own or operate a facility: